AImitSK/skamp/docs/planning/marken-dna/04-PHASE-3-KI-CHAT.md

 ### DOCUMENT STRUCTURE:
 The document must contain sections: USP, Target Image, Strategy and Tonality (incl.
 No-Go-Words).

+### COMPLETION PROTOCOL:
-Set [PROGRESS:100] when all four areas are fully defined.`, },
+When all four areas are fully defined:
+1. Summarize the positioning in a structured way
+2. Ask explicitly: "Is this summary correct and complete?"
+3. Only after user confirmation: Set [PROGRESS:100] and [STATUS:completed]
+4. Without confirmation, the status remains "draft"`, },

   // --------------------------------------------------------------------------